lumoslabs/leanplum_api/README.md

 `bundle exec rspec` should work fine at running existing specs.

-To write _new_ specs (or regenerate one of [VCR](https://github.com/vcr/vcr)'s YAML files), you must set the `LEANPLUM_PRODUCTION_KEY`, `LEANPLUM_APP_ID`, `LEANPLUM_CONTENT_READ_ONLY_KEY`, `LEANPLUM_DEVELOPMENT_KEY`, and `LEANPLUM_DATA_EXPORT_KEY` environment variables (preferably to some development only keys) to something and then run rspec.
-VCR will create fixture data based on your requests, masking your actual keys so that it's safe to commit the file.

-The easiest way to do this is to create a `.env` file based on the [.env.example](.env.example) file in the repo and then fill in the blanks.
+To write _new_ specs (or regenerate one of [VCR](https://github.com/vcr/vcr)'s YAML files), you must set the `LEANPLUM_PRODUCTION_KEY`, `LEANPLUM_APP_ID`, `LEANPLUM_CONTENT_READ_ONLY_KEY`, `LEANPLUM_DEVELOPMENT_KEY`, and `LEANPLUM_DATA_EXPORT_KEY` environment variables (preferably to some development only keys).
+The easiest way to do this is to create a `.env` file based on the [.env.example](.env.example) file in the repo and then fill in the blanks; the `dotenv` gem will handle loading them into the environment when you run `bundle exec rspec`.

-> BE AWARE THAT IF YOU WRITE A NEW SPEC OR DELETE A VCR FILE, IT'S POSSIBLE THAT REAL DATA WILL BE WRITTEN TO THE `LEANPLUM_APP_ID` YOU CONFIGURE!
-Certainly a real request will be made to rebuild the VCR file, and while specs run with ```devMode=true```, it's usually a good idea to create a fake app for testing/running specs against.

 ```bash
 cp .env.example .env
 vi .env # open in your favorite text editor; edit it and fill in the various keys
 bundle exec rspec
 ```

+> BE AWARE THAT IF YOU WRITE A NEW SPEC OR DELETE A VCR FILE, IT'S POSSIBLE THAT REAL DATA WILL BE WRITTEN TO THE `LEANPLUM_APP_ID` YOU CONFIGURE!
+Certainly a real request will be made to rebuild the VCR file, and while specs run with ```devMode=true```, it's usually a good idea to create a fake app for testing/running specs against.

+VCR will create fixture data based on your requests, masking your actual keys so that it's safe to commit the file.

+One gotcha is that the `Timecop` gem is used to freeze the specs at a particular point in time.
+You may need to update the `Timecop` config in [spec_helper.rb](spec/spec_helper.rb) and regenerate all the fixtures should you want to record any new interactions.
+If you see warnings about "Device skew" in the fixtures, this is how you fix it.

 ## Debugging